Our textbook for CS 106B this quarter is the following:

 The book was written by a Stanford CS professor and targeted directly for this course, and it makes a useful supplement to the lecture and section presentations.
 Also, exams in this course will be open-book, so it will be advantageous to own the book for use as a reference during exams.

-Problems may be assigned directly out of the textbook, to be turned in at the start of your section every week.
-But our primary homework assignments don't come from the book, and the provided lecture slides generally cover the necessary material.
+Problems will not be assigned directly out of the textbook.
+Our primary homework assignments don't come from the book either, and the provided lecture slides generally cover the necessary material.
 So it is possible to achieve success in this course without owning the textbook.
 However, we recommend that every student either owns a copy or has convenient access to a copy.
 For example, at least one copy of this textbook has been made available for checkout from the Stanford Library reserves.

 You are expected to follow the Stanford Honor Code.